 The first line of defence is the column of 14 cyclones.
 These generate a large amount of force to push allergens into the bin, rather than allowing them to escape into the air.

 There’s also a post-motor filter located at the rear of the motor.
 This is a backup for catching any particles that managed to escape the cyclones, and needs to be regularly cleaned to maintain performance.
 Fortunately, we found the filter easy to remove and clean when needed.

 However, we also still don’t recommend this vacuum to allergy sufferers, even with the redesigned bin.
 Bagless vacuums allow dust and other allergens to escape when you empty them.
 Bagged vacuums are more hygienic.

 Emptying & Cleaning

-The V10 has a similar system, called the “Point and Shoot” system.
-The side of the vacuum has a slider that simultaneously opens the bin flap and forces out dust and debris, so you shouldn’t need to pull it out by hand.
+The bottom of the vacuum has a slider that simultaneously opens the bin flap and forces out dust and debris, so you shouldn’t need to pull it out by hand.
 It’s a simple system that’s improved by the design of the V10, which allows you to point the vacuum deep into the bin, rather than the V8’s “right angle” design.